 However, the Lost Decade is also characterized by a curious social phenomenon that shaped the global forex audience’s perception of forex trading in Japan.
 We are referring to Mrs. Watanabe, a term that represents the many Japanese housewives who are believed to have found great success as forex traders in the 90s and early 2000s.
 Over the years, the term also gained popularity as a way to refer to retail Japanese traders as a whole.

-The Financial Services Agency (FSA), Japan’s financial regulator, was actually established in the year 2000 when the Financial Supervisory Agency and the Financial System Planning Bureau were merged into a single supervisory body.
+The Financial Services Agency (FSA), Japan’s financial regulator, was established in the year 2000 when the Financial Supervisory Agency and the Financial System Planning Bureau were merged into a single supervisory body.

 Another key entity that plays a crucial role in Japan’s FX history is the Bank of Japan (BOJ), which was established in 1882.
 The BOJ has the authority to intervene in the forex exchange market when deemed necessary, and as described by the BOJ, this is done with the aim of stabilization.
 However, the BOJ has been known to be relatively averse to taking drastic actions.
-This hesitation is one of the factors that forex enthusiasts in Japan have had to keep in mind when it comes to how they approach trading.
+This hesitation is one of the factors that forex enthusiasts in Japan have to keep in mind when it comes to how they approach trading.

-The year 2024 also saw the BoJ put an end to the negative rates that used to be a core aspect of its monetary policy.
+The year 2024 also saw the BOJ put an end to the negative rates that used to be a core aspect of its monetary policy.
 Moreover, the country’s economy is finally seeing an increase in inflation after a long period of persistent deflation.

-Finally, we should note that Japanese FX traders typically keep track of the Tankan survey, which has been issued by the BoJ on a quarterly basis since 1974.
+Finally, we should note that Japanese FX traders typically keep track of the Tankan survey, which has been issued by the BOJ on a quarterly basis since 1974.
 It gives traders a clear overview of how Japanese businesses are performing.

 Japan Forex Market Size

-The Global FX Market has long been considered to be the most prominent market globally, and the data certainly backs this up.
-As revealed by the Triennial Central Bank Survey 2022, the global FX market achieved daily transactions of $7.5 trillion in April, 2022.
-Japan was among the five jurisdictions that represented the vast majority of trades – the UK, the US, Singapore, Hong Kong, and Japan.
-According to the BiS, 78% of trading involving forex pairs was conducted in the said jurisdictions.
+The global FX market has long been considered to be the most prominent market globally, and the data certainly backs this up.
+As revealed by the Triennial Central Bank Survey 2022, the global FX market achieved daily transactions of $7.5 trillion in April 2022.
+Japan was among the five jurisdictions that represented the vast majority of trades:the UK, the US, Singapore, Hong Kong, and Japan.
+According to the BIS, 78% of trading involving forex pairs was conducted in the said jurisdictions.
 Of the five, Japan’s turnover represented 4.4% ($433 billion) of all global trading.

 Aggregate Turnover

-April 2020 | October 2020 | April 2021 | October 2021 | April 2022 | October 2022 | April 2023 | October 2023 | |
+April 2020 | October 2020 | April 2021 | October 2021 | April 2022 | October 2022 | April 2023 | October 2023 | April 2024 | |

-Spot | 1,353 (31.9%) | 1,382 (32.4%) | 1,389 (31.0%) | 1,355 (30.5%) | 1,643 (34.3%) | 1,809 (36.2%) | 1,214 (28.4%) | 1,235 (29.0%) |
+Spot | 1,353 (31.9%) | 1,382 (32.4%) | 1,389 (31.0%) | 1,355 (30.5%) | 1,643 (34.3%) | 1,809 (36.2%) | 1,214 (28.4%) | 1,235 (29.0%) | 1,288 (28.7%) |

-FX Swap | 2,253 (53.1%) | 2,239 (52.5%) | 2,344 (52.3%) | 2,451 (55.2%) | 2,313 (48.3%) | 2,434 (48.7%) | 2,356 (55.2%) | 2,295 (53.9%) |
+FX Swap | 2,253 (53.1%) | 2,239 (52.5%) | 2,344 (52.3%) | 2,451 (55.2%) | 2,313 (48.3%) | 2,434 (48.7%) | 2,356 (55.2%) | 2,295 (53.9%) | 2,553 (56.8%) |

-Currency Swap | 33 (0.8%) | 60 (1.4%) | 43 (1.0%) | 31 (0.7%) | 47 (1.0%) | 70 (1.4%) | 77 (1.8%) | 212 (5.0%) |
+Currency Swap | 33 (0.8%) | 60 (1.4%) | 43 (1.0%) | 31 (0.7%) | 47 (1.0%) | 70 (1.4%) | 77 (1.8%) | 212 (5.0%) | 81 (1.8%) |

-Forwards | 547 (12.9%) | 515 (12.1%) | 633 (14.1%) | 524 (11.8%) | 654 (13.7%) | 537 (10.7%) | 497 (11.6%) | 411 (9.7%) |
+Forwards | 547 (12.9%) | 515 (12.1%) | 633 (14.1%) | 524 (11.8%) | 654 (13.7%) | 537 (10.7%) | 497 (11.6%) | 411 (9.7%) | 455 (10.1%) |

-FX Options | 58 (1.4%) | 68 (1.6%) | 73 (1.6%) | 81 (1.8%) | 128 (2.7%) | 150 (3.0%) | 126 (3.0%) | 104 (2.4%) |
+FX Options | 58 (1.4%) | 68 (1.6%) | 73 (1.6%) | 81 (1.8%) | 128 (2.7%) | 150 (3.0%) | 126 (3.0%) | 104 (2.4%) | 119 (2.6%) |

-Total | 4243 | 4263 | 4482 | 4443 | 4785 | 5001 | 4271 | 4257 |
+Total | 4,243 | 4,263 | 4,482 | 4,443 | 4,785 | 5,001 | 4,271 | 4,257 | 4,495 |

-The above also shows that Japanese traders tend to favor FX Swap transactions over all other types, with spot transactions typically being second.
-Currency Swaps, on the other hand, tend to rank last.
+The above also shows that Japanese traders tend to favor FX swap transactions over all other types, with spot transactions typically being second.
+Currency swaps, on the other hand, tend to rank last.

 Japan Forex Trading Demographics

 Since then, data has suggested that Japanese women’s interest in foreign exchange trading has waned to a certain extent, with notable figures being those of the Gaitame.com Research Institute.
-Gaitame released estimates in 2019, which showed a distribution of 85% (men) and 15% (women).
+Gaitame.com released estimates in 2019, which showed a distribution of 85% (men) and 15% (women).
 The institute also noted that, in terms of age, the vast majority of forex traders in the country were over 30 in 2019, with some even being in their 40s or 50s.

 Local vs Cross-Border Transactions

-April 2020 | October 2020 | April 2021 | October 2021 | April 2022 | October 2022 | April 2023 | October 2023 | |
+April 2020 | October 2020 | April 2021 | October 2021 | April 2022 | October 2022 | April 2023 | October 2023 | April 2024 | |

-Local Transactions | 1973 (46.51%) | 1,991 (46.70%) | 2,137 (47.67%) | 1,917 (43.14%) | 2,120 (44.31%) | 2,165 (43.29%) | 1,910 (44.70%) | 1,845 (43.34%) |
+Local Transactions | 1,973 (46.51%) | 1,991 (46.70%) | 2,137 (47.67%) | 1,917 (43.14%) | 2,120 (44.31%) | 2,165 (43.29%) | 1,910 (44.70%) | 1,845 (43.34%) | 1,938 (43.11%) |

-Cross-border Transactions | 2269 (53.48%) | 2,272 (53.29%) | 2,345 (52.32%) | 2,526 (56.85%) | 2,664 (55.68%) | 2,836 (56.70%) | 2,362 (55.29%) | 2,412 (56.65%) |
+Cross-border Transactions | 2,269 (53.48%) | 2,272 (53.29%) | 2,345 (52.32%) | 2,526 (56.85%) | 2,664 (55.68%) | 2,836 (56.70%) | 2,362 (55.29%) | 2,412 (56.65%) | 2,557 (56.88%) |

-Total | 4242 | 4263 | 4482 | 4443 | 4784 | 5001 | 4272 | 4257 |
+Total | 4,242 | 4,263 | 4,482 | 4,443 | 4,784 | 5,001 | 4,272 | 4,257 | 4,495 |

 Japanese Yen vs Other Currencies

 Fast forward to the year 2023, and we can see that the above ranking was mirrored when it came to the world’s allocated reserves when categorized by currencies.
-In 2023, the Q4 reserves in Japanese yen accounted for 5.7% of the total currency reserves on a global scale, as shown by data gathered by the International Monetary Fund.
+In 2023, the Q4 reserves in Japanese yen accounted for 5.7% of the total currency reserves on a global scale, as shown in data gathered by the International Monetary Fund.
 In contrast, the currency with the largest amount of allocated reserves was the USD (58.41%), while the euro (19.98%) was in second place.

 USD | JPY | EUR | AUD | GBP | |